 The П4 is often offered on eBay: the device was very long-lived, until the 1980s.

 There are two rare variants: П4П (Latin P4P) and П4У (Latin P4U).
-My image shows one of the latter dated July 1958.
+My images show one of the former dated May 1958 and one of the latter dated July 1958, both made by Moscow plant #382 (now OJSC 'Pluton').
 Documentation on these is hard to find.
-If you know where I can find an example of П4П or documentation of either type, please
+If you know where I can find documentation for either type, please

 In addition to the big hat-shaped П4, there is a smaller variant in a more modern case with a second suffix М. It has suffixes А to Д : shown on the right is П4БМ, latin P4BM, dated December 1963.
 It has no mounting holes, but its specification allows even higher collector current than the regular П4, so I suspect a clamping ring should be used.
 According to this page, in 1965 these were renamed П216 and П217 with various suffixes.